CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

     };
     ```

     > This definition will create a partition key on the ``/type`` path.
-Partition keys are case-sensitive.
+Partition key paths are case sensitive.
+This is especially important when you consider JSON property casing in the context of .NET CLR object to JSON object serialization.

 1. Add the following lines of code to create a new ``DocumentCollection`` instance where you specify values for multiple properties: